 - i.
 Perform a wash by injecting approximately 25 to 30 ml of sterile nonbacteriostatic isotonic 0.85% NaCl through the biopsy channel onto the lesion. - ii.
 Collect the specimen by aspirating the fluid through the scope into a sterile trap, which is connected to the suction tubing.
-NOTE: If a gastric ulcer is seen, obtain biopsy samples from the base, the surrounding gastric mucosa, and each of the four quadrants of the margin.

-d) Rectal biopsy
+NOTE: If a gastric ulcer is seen, obtain biopsy samples from the base, the surrounding gastric mucosa, and each of the four quadrants of the margin. - d) Rectal biopsy - i.

-- i.
 Submitted primarily for the detection of Entamoeba histolytica, Balantidium coli, and HSV. - ii.
-If lesions are not evident, biopsy the posterior rectal mucosa below the peritoneal reflection (within 7 to 10 cm of the anal verge).

-e) Small bowel biopsy
+If lesions are not evident, biopsy the posterior rectal mucosa below the peritoneal reflection (within 7 to 10 cm of the anal verge). - e) Small bowel biopsy - i.

-- i.
 Submitted primarily for the detection of Giardia, Cryptosporidium, and Microsporidium species. - ii.
 Biopsies of the small intestine provide the highest diagnostic yield for Microsporidia species.
 Biopsies from other gastrointestinal sites (stomach, colon, rectum) have a much lower yield in comparison.
-Obtain biopsy sample of lesion at surgery.

-f) Sigmoidoscopy

-- i.
-Useful in the detection of E. histolytica and Mycobacterium species and the diagnosis of pseudomembranous colitis associated with C. difficile and possibly Staphylococcus aureus. - (a) Perform flexible or rigid sigmoidoscopy. - (b) Obtain endoscopic pinch biopsy samples of any lesions seen.
+Obtain biopsy sample of lesion at surgery. - f) Sigmoidoscopy - i.
+Useful in the detection of Entamoeba histolytica and Mycobacterium species and the diagnosis of pseudomembranous colitis associated with Clostridium difficile and possibly Staphylococcus aureus. - (a) Perform flexible or rigid sigmoidoscopy. - (b) Obtain endoscopic pinch biopsy samples of any lesions seen.
 Additionally, aspirate liquid from the inflammed bowel with a pipette passed through the sigmoidoscope.
 Transport specimens in a sterile screw-cap container.
-If biopsy samples are small, add a small amount of sterile nonbacteriostatic 0.85% NaCl to prevent the specimen from drying. - g) Gastrointestinal specimen collection considerations are summarized in Table 5.
+If biopsy samples are small, add a small amount of sterile nonbacteriostatic 0.85% NaCl to prevent the specimen from drying. - g) Gastrointestinal specimen collection considerations are summarized in Table 6.

-Table 5: Collection Considerations for Gastrointestinal Specimens
+Table 6: Collection Considerations for Gastrointestinal Specimens

-Culture Comments Bacteria Stools: One stool specimens recommended.
-Gastric biopsy: Rule of Helicobacter pylori .
+Culture Comments Bacteria Stool: One stool specimen recommended.
+Gastric biopsy: Rule of Helicobacter pylori.
 Rectal swab: Rule out enteric pathogens (especially Shigella spp.)
 (Neisseria gonorrhoeae or VRE).
 Fungi Gastric aspirate, gastric biopsy, esophageal brush, esophageal biopsy.
+GI PCR GI PCR will include bacteria, virus, and parasites.
+5 ml of a diarrhea specimen is placed into a sterile container.
+Per Center for Disease Control guidelines, the specimen must take the shape of the container for it to be acceptable.
 Pinworm For pinworm collection kit, contact the laboratory.
 Swab perianal area when patient gets up in the morning before patient bathes or defecates.
 Mycobacteria Gastric aspirate or gastric biopsy; feces.
-Parasites If transport to laboratory is delayed, place specimen in para-pak.
-Duodenal aspirates are useful for detecting Giardia spp. and larvae of S. stercoralis and A. lumbricoides.
-Use rectal biopsy specimens for E. histolytica and B. coli.
-Use small-bowel biopsy specimens for Giardia, Cryptosporidium , and Microsporidium spp.
-Virus Use esophageal specimens for CMV and HSV and rectal biopsy specimens for HSV.
+Parasites If transport to laboratory is delayed, place specimen in Para-Pak.
+Duodenal aspirates are useful for detecting Giardia species and larvae of Strongyloides stercoralis and Ascaris lumbricoides.
+Use rectal biopsy specimens for Entamoeba histolytica and Balantidium coli.
+Use small-bowel biopsy specimens for Giardia, Cryptosporidium, and Microsporidium species.
+Virus Use esophageal specimens for CMV (cytomegalovirus) and HSV (herpes simplex virus) and rectal biopsy specimens for HSV.
 Send to laboratory in Viral Transport Media.
 Do not freeze.

-E. Genital Tract Specimens
+G. Genital Tract Specimens